Do you nag your children often?

 37. “Can you teach me how to . . .?”
 Your children will grow in confidence when they realise that you have things to learn from them too.

 38. “Good point.”
-As your children grow in intellectual maturity, show them that you observe this growth.
+As your children grow in intellectual maturity and wisdom, show them that you observe this growth.

 39. “I knew you could do it.”
 These words of encouragement will help your children to believe in themselves.